hipe/tmx/zerk/doc/issues/052-the-argument-scanner-architecture.md

   - code note: local abbreviations [#here.H]

-  - the multi-mode argument scanner - a proper introduction [#here.SUNSETTING.d1]
+  - the dig scanner - a proper introduction [#here.SUNSETTING.d1]
   - comments from the original construction site [#here.SUNSETTING.d2]
   - all about parsing added primaries [#here.SUNSETTING.d3]
   - on the interface of the subject "facilitator" performer [#here.SUNSETTING.d4]